 A Note on Teacher Instruction: We encourage you to mentor your participating students during the selection, analysis and rehearsal processes.
 Students should be empowered by your teaching and guidance to choose their own material and make interpretive decisions.
 Although this process culminates in a competition, this should be a student-centered learning and growth opportunity for your school community.
 We ask that you encourage your students to closely examine the text for themselves, ask questions that will expand their comprehension, and decide how to best express themselves through the text.
 This competition supports your efforts to teach necessary academic and life skills by providing a forum for their use.
 The benefits of participation should outlast the competition.
-Review advice from veteran teachers on how to coordinate a successful competition for your students.

 This program is designed to complement your established curriculum.
 As such, we encourage you to incorporate the competition into your classroom practice.
-To support you efforts, we have provided a Sample Class Schedule (pg.
+To support your efforts, we have provided a Sample Class Schedule (pg.
 24); it does not require full class periods and can be adapted to fit your established curriculum.
-The program is structured to take place over six weeks; however, adjust it according to your needs.
+The program is structured to take place over six weeks; however, it may be adjusted according to your needs.
 Lesson Plans (pg.
 25-58) that correspond with this proposed schedule are also provided.